sw897/csv/docs/9.0/converter/charset.md

 ### Usage with PHP stream resources

-To use this stream filter outside `League\Csv` objects you need to:
+To use this stream filter outside `Csv` objects you need to:

 - register the stream filter using `CharsetConverter::register` method.
 - use `CharsetConverter::getFiltername` with one of PHP's attaching stream filter functions with the correct arguments as shown below: